JDLanctot/latex_template/README.md

 The `hightlight.sty` file allows for assigning colors to table values based on how large the values are relative to a minimum and maximum value -- thereby giving a gradient which allows for added vizualization of the table contents.
 All of the additional styling can be found in the `nature.tex` file which makes seeks to style things like Nature publications.
 The majority of this file was created and shared on the internet by Peter Czoschke, in 2004.

+## Academic Resources
+Other GitHub repos to help you with Academic Success.

+### My Dotfiles
+Visit My Dotfiles repo for instructions and code to setup a Windows Computer for doing Scientific Research Coding: [My Dotfiles](https://github.com/JDLanctot/dotfiles).

+### Scholarship Applications
+Visit my Scholarship Applications repo for instructions templates for applying to Graduate Level Scholarships, such as NSERC: [Scholarship Applications](https://github.com/JDLanctot/Scholarship-Applications)

 ## Contributing

 If you have any suggestions or improvements for this template, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.